-Students also had the opportunity to look at religious artefacts and create pieces of artwork from different religions.
+Pupils also had the opportunity to look at religious artefacts and create pieces of artwork from different religions.

-Students finished the day with a reflections activity, with each of them having a jigsaw piece to create a piece of artwork or writing about the day to make a 30 piece jigsaw puzzle for display.
+Pupils finished the day with a reflections activity, with each of them having a jigsaw piece to create a piece of artwork or writing about the day to make a 30 piece jigsaw puzzle for display.

 Year Seven Katie Kenyon said: “It made me realise that it doesn’t matter what religion you are, everyone is human.”

 Fatima Khan, also Year Seven, said: “I learnt about the different pilgrimages religions do and how religions can connect together.”

 Head of Religious Studies Mrs Savage, whose subject has a prestigious Gold Mark, said: “This is the third year we have held an Inter-Faith Day at Pleckgate and I am pleased that this year it was even bigger than ever.

 “We have been lucky enough to also be involved in Blackburn with Darwen’s Linking Classrooms initiative so had the opportunity to invite 47 Roe Lee pupils to join our Year Sevens and even got a professional filmmaker in to document the day.